Bscott95/homework5/README.md

-# 05 Third-Party APIs: Work Day Scheduler
+# Overview

-Create a simple calendar application that allows the user to save events for each hour of the day.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.
+Created a simple calendar application that allows the user to save events for each hour of the day.
+This app runs in the browser and features dynamically updated HTML and CSS powered by jQuery/JS.

-You'll need to use the [Moment.js](https://momentjs.com/) library to work with date and time.
-Be sure to read the documentation carefully and concentrate on using Moment.js in the browser.
+It uses the library to work with date and time.

 ## User Story